minjong-ha/minjong-ha.github.io/docs/_posts/2023-02-06-debian-packaging.markdown

 Creating deb package does not always require source code.
 However, almost every debian packages opens their sources for the community.
 For better understanding, I create my test project written in C.
-Some programming language such as python can be much easier to build package.
+Some programming languages such as python can be much easier to build package since they does not require compile.

 ```c
 #include <stdio.h>